Donate

 Focus on a particular symptom.
 Someone with schizophrenia may resist seeing a doctor out of fear of being judged or labeled “crazy.”
 You can make the doctor less threatening by suggesting a visit in order to deal with a specific symptom such as insomnia or lack of energy.

-Tips for supporting a loved one’s schizophrenia treatment
+Supporting your loved one’s schizophrenia treatment

 Seek help right away.
 Early intervention makes a difference in the course of schizophrenia, so help your loved one find a good doctor and start treatment.